-We have discussed small arms calibres, dismounted close combat and soldier burdens a couple of times and one of the issues that seems to be receiving a great deal of interest is, regardless of calibre, reducing the weight of ammunition.
-Everything from lightweight materials and modifying the design of the bullet have been tried but one that shows much promise is cased telescoping and plastic cased rounds.
+We have discussed small arms calibres, dismounted close combat and soldier burdens a couple of times and one of the issues that seem to be receiving a great deal of interest is, regardless of calibre, reducing the weight of ammunition.
+Everything from lightweight materials and modifying the design of the bullet has been tried but one that shows much promise is cased telescoping and plastic-cased rounds.

 Caseless ammunition has been subject to a lot of research but the fundamental role of the case in removing heat from the weapon never seems to have been properly resolved.

 Will lightweight case designs and telescoped cases offer a meaningful weight reduction without impacting reliability and performance?

 An interesting video update

 Textron Systems’ Cased Telescoped Light Machine Gun Performs Well During U.S. Army Military Utility Assessment.

 Weapon System’s Weight, Ergonomics and Handling Advantages Showcased during Three-Week Evaluation at Fort Benning.

 HUNT VALLEY, Md. – October 10, 2011 -Textron Systems Advanced Systems, an operating unit of Textron Systems, a Textron Inc. (NYSE: TXT) company, announced today that its U.S. Army Lightweight Small Arms Technologies (LSAT) program team has successfully completed a critical Military Utility Assessment (MUA) of its cased telescoped light machine gun (CT LMG).